Lakeland Horticultural Society

 Members are able to benefit from the LHS aim of furthering the science, practice and art of horticulture in a number of ways.
 Two issues of The Lakeland Gardener, a carefully researched, written and illustrated publication, containing articles on a range of horticultural topics, some directly related to Holehird, others more general, are sent to members each year.
 Three issues of a separate Newsletter containing Society news and details of future events are also distributed.

-The Library at Holehird is one of the best-stocked horticultural libraries in the north of England.
-Its facilities are available for the exclusive use of members.
+The Library at Holehird is one of the best-stocked horticultural libraries in the north of England, with approximately 2000 books and 20 journals available for members to read and borrow.
+Additional resources include a range of digital microscopes, as well as computers and a printer for the use of all members.

 LHS members are invited to join a number of garden tours each year.
 These range from day trips to longer tours in the UK and abroad.
 In 2017 tours have been organised to West Wales and Yunnan, China.